-The USDA recommends that adults consume 1,000 mg of calcium per day.
+It is recommended for that most adults consume 3 cups of dairy per day.
+Dairy is identified as an important food group because it is such a good source of calcium.
 Most people are aware that calcium can be found in dairy products, however, many are not aware that it is also found in other foods that we eat.
 This lack of information contributed to one lactose intolerant EFNEP participant becoming calcium deficient.